 - Do not use this medicine together with pimozide or thioridazine.
 Do not use this medicine within 14 days of using an MAO inhibitor (MAOI), and do not start an MAOI for at least 5 weeks after you stop using fluoxetine.

 - Some medicines can affect how olanzapine/fluoxetine works.
 Tell your doctor if you are using any of the following:

-- Buspirone, carbamazepine, clozapine, diazepam, digitoxin, dolasetron, fentanyl, fluvoxamine, haloperidol, levodopa, lithium, mefloquine, methadone, omeprazole, pentamidine, phenytoin, probucol, rifampin, St John's wort, tacrolimus, tramadol, tryptophan, or vinblastine
+- Buspirone, carbamazepine, clozapine, diazepam, digitoxin, dolasetron, fentanyl, fluvoxamine, haloperidol, levodopa, lithium, mefloquine, methadone, omeprazole, pentamidine, phenytoin, probucol, rifampin, St John's wort, tacrolimus, tramadol, vinblastine

 - Blood pressure medicine

 - Medicine for heart rhythm problems (including amiodarone, flecainide, procainamide, propafenone, quinidine, sotalol)

 - Medicine to treat mental health problems (including chlorpromazine, droperidol, iloperidone, ziprasidone)

 - Medicine to treat infections (including erythromycin, gatifloxacin, moxifloxacin, sparfloxacin)

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, ibuprofen, naproxen)

 - Tryptophan supplements